Fiduciary Financial Advisor: What You Need to Know

 The registration is more than a mere formality.
 It is an indication that the individual is bound by fiduciary duty.
 The American legal system requires that the person with the fiduciary duty puts the interest of the client before their own.
 In other words, any financial advisor working professionally is bound by an ethical standard to put your personal interests before their business needs.
 Unfortunately nearly all advisors will refuse to put this in writing to their clients because they have massive conflicts of interests as they sell products, earn kickbacks and commissions from those products that they sell.

 These ethical standards include maintaining the confidentiality of your finances and other information as well.
 In fact, a registered financial advisor will not even disclose to anyone that you are a client, without your permission.

 “Financial advisor” is a broad term.
 Anyone can give you some advice and call him or herself a financial advisor.
 In order to become certified, that person must undergo testing, meet a national standard, and agree to abide by a set of ethical standards.

 There are a few ways that financial advisors earn their living but the only two that should really matter are fee only and an Assets Under Management (AUM) fee structure.

 A fee only financial planner earns his or her paycheck from – you guessed it – the fees they charge you.
 This is opposed to earning a paycheck from a commission of products, services, or a percentage of the money you invest with them.
 Fee-only planners are registered and as such are ethically and legally bound to work in their client’s best interest.

-This arrangement allows the planner to be focused on meeting your needs because he knows that he is being paid fairly for his services.
+This arrangement allows the planner to be focused on meeting your needs because he or she knows that they are being paid fairly for their services.
 You can rest assured that your best interests are at heart.
-Does this mean that commission based planners are unethical?
+Does this mean that commission-based planners are unethical?
 Not at all.
 But earning a commission is a different type of payment structure that might not be in your best interest, and so it’s best to know your options and exactly what you’re paying for.

 Assets under management